evennia/evennia/evennia/contrib/actions/README.md

 The ```actions.stop(ongoing=True, queued=False)``` method stops all of the character's ongoing and/or queued actions, based on the parameters given to it.
 The "stop" command automatically implements this method (see below).

-Finally, the "actions.unpuppet" command stops all of the character's cancellable actions and turns off their alarm (you should make sure that non-cancellable actions never have their "invokes_tb" item set to True, because this would prevent the alarm from being turned off and lock the room in turn-based mode).
-You should probably call this in your character's .
+Finally, the "actions.unpuppet" command stops all of the character's cancellable actions and turns their turn-based status off (you should make sure that non-cancellable actions never have their "invokes_tb" item set to True, because this would prevent the character from leaving turn-based mode and would lock the room in turn-based mode).
+You should probably call this in your character's at_pre_unpuppet method.

 ActionRoom objects have the method ```actions.display(viewed_object, message, target=None, data="", default=False)```, which will show everyone in the room a processed version of the message string in the arguments list according to the room's view function (if you have set it) or in a default way if no view function exists.
 The target should be an object, while the data should be a string or an object.
 If default is set to True, and the viewed object is invisible to a given viewer, the name of the viewed object will be replaced (with "Someone" if the object is a character or "Something" otherwise) in the version of the message given to that viewer.
 If default is setto False, and the viewed object is invisible to the viewer, the message will not be shown to the viewer at all.
 Thus, the display method can be used to implement some features of stealth.